jchanlauimf/ABBA/README.md

 ABBA is an agent-based model for analyzing risks in the banking system in which banks’ business decisions drive the endogenous formation of interbank networks.
 ABBA allows for a rich menu of banks’ decisions, contingent on banks’ balance sheet and capital position, including dividend payment rules, credit expansion, and dynamic balance sheet adjustment via risk-weight optimization.
 The platform serves to illustrate the effect of changes on regulatory requirements on solvency, liquidity, and interconnectedness risk.
 It could also constitute a basic building block for further development of large, bottom-up agent-based macro-financial models.

-The model is described fully in this [working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2784228) available from SSRN.
-The LibreOffice presentation also summarizes the main features of the model
+This [working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2784228) available from SSRN fully describes the mechanics of the model.
+The LibreOffice presentation in the `other` directory presents the model features succintly.

 ## Directory structure